-81 ECOSEL is a voluntary market mechanism that attempts to match willing sellers (e.g., forest 82 landowners) with willing buyers of ecosystem services via a web-based platform where, for select forestlands, competing minimum-cost management plans are offered for public bidding.
-In ECOSEL, the 83 84 management plan with a combined value of bids that most exceeds the corresponding threshold cost (i.e., 85 a profit-maximizing plan) is implemented by the landowner.
-Should the bids fall short of the reserve price, they are returned to the participants and the game concludes without management commitments.
-86 This makes the bidding phase of ECOSEL a variant of a subscription game and allows us to capitalize on 87 existing theoretical and empirical literature on subscription games in order to further study how ECOSEL 88 89 should be structured.
-Subscription games (Admati and Perry, 1991) are voluntary mechanisms for the provision of public goods that are provided only if the total of contributions exceeds the predetermined 90 91 costs.
+ECOSEL is a voluntary market mechanism that attempts to match willing sellers (e.g., forest landowners) with willing buyers of ecosystem services via a web-based platform where, for select forestlands, competing minimum cost management plans are offered for public bidding.
+In ECOSEL, the management plan with a combined value of bids that most exceeds the corresponding threshold cost (i.e., a profit-maximizing plan) is implemented by the landowner.
+Should the bids fall short of the reserve price, they are returned to the participants, and the game concludes without management commitments.
+This makes the bidding phase of ECOSEL a variant of a subscription game and allows us to capitalize on existing theoretical and empirical literature on subscription games to further study how ECOSEL should be structured.
+Subscription games (Admati and Perry 1991) are voluntary mechanisms for the provision of public goods that are provided only if the total of contributions exceeds the predetermined costs.
 Should the contributions fall short of these costs, they are refunded to the donors.
-The players or 92 participants of the ECOSEL game "subscribe" or contribute money to management plans that they want the landowner to implement.
+The players or participants of the ECOSEL game "subscribe" or contribute money to management plans that they want the landowner to implement.
 In the experiments that follow, we call the players subjects.
-Minimum cost 93 94 plans are found via multi-objective optimization (Tóth et al. 2006, Tóth and McDill 2009) using the concept of Pareto-efficiency.
-A management alternative is Pareto-efficient if none of the environmental 95 96 outputs or costs that are projected to come with the alternative can be improved (i.e., increased for 97 environmental outputs, or decreased for costs) without compromising another output.
+Minimum cost plans are found via multiobjective optimization (Tóth et al. 2006, Tóth and McDill 2009) using the concept of Pareto efficiency.
+A management alternative is Pareto-efficient if none of the environmental outputs or costs that are projected to come with the alternative can be improved (i.e., increased for environmental outputs or decreased for costs) without compromising another output.
 Presenting minimum cost alternatives is important for two reasons.
-First, minimum cost of provision of forest 98 99 ecosystem services is a necessary condition for economic efficiency in their provision and, second, from 100 the bidding perspective, one wishes to make reserve prices (a.k.a., threshold costs or provision points),

-101 i.e., the costs that would have to be met for an alternative to be economically acceptable for the

-102 landowner, to be as low as possible.
+First, minimum cost of provision of forest ecosystem services is a necessary condition for economic efficiency in their provision and, second, from the bidding perspective, one wishes to make reserve prices (threshold costs or provision points); i.e., the costs that would have to be met for an alternative to be economically acceptable for the landowner to be as low as possible.
 Lower prices are more likely to attract bidders.